beveradb/pysonofflan/README.rst

 Control Sonoff devices running original firmware, in LAN mode.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+To control Sonoff switches running the V3+ Itead firmware (tested on 3.0, 3.0.1, 3.1.0, 3.3.0), locally (LAN mode).

+**This will only work for Sonoff devices running V3+ of the stock (Itead / eWeLink) firmware.
+For users of V1.8.0 - V2.6.1, please see the code in this repository https://github.com/beveradb/pysonofflan**

 This module provides a way to interface with Sonoff smart home devices,
 such as smart switches (e.g. Sonoff Basic), plugs (e.g. Sonoff S20),
 and wall switches (e.g. Sonoff Touch), when these devices are in LAN Mode.